-Often when one ports a 3^{rd} party library onto a new operating system, there are numerous configuration issues.
-Fortunately for GE, SISCO had already ported the MMS services to the operating system of the UR and most of the configuration issues had been resolved.
+The MMS software was written in "C" language and tested on a particular operating system.
+Often when one ports a $3^{rd}$ party library onto a new operating system, there are numerous configuration issues.
+Fortunately for the authors, SISCO had already ported the MMS services to the operating system of the UR and most of the configuration issues had been resolved.